BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_6_Accessing_Bitcoind_with_Swift.md

 Once it's downloaded, you can click on the `xip` to extract it, then move the Xcode app to your Applications folder.

-(EIther way, you should have Xcode installed in your Applications folder at the end of this step.)
+(Either way, you should have Xcode installed in your Applications folder at the end of this step.)

 ### 2. Install the Gordian Server

 You're also going to need a Bitcoin node on your Mac, so that you can communicate with it.
-Technically, you could use a remote node, and access it with the RPC login and password over the net.
+Technically, you could use a remote node and access it with the RPC login and password over the net.
 However, we suggest you instead install a full node directly on your Mac, because that's the safest and cleanest setup, ensuring that none of your communications leave your machine.

 To easily install a full node on your Mac, use Blockchain Commons' [GordianServer for MacOS](https://github.com/BlockchainCommons/GordianServer-macOS).
-See the [installation instructions](https://github.com/BlockchainCommons/GordianServer-macOS#installation-instructions) in the README, but generally all you have to do is download the current `dmg` file, open it, and install that app in your Applications too.
+See the [installation instructions](https://github.com/BlockchainCommons/GordianServer-macOS#installation-instructions) in the README, but generally all you have to do is download the current `dmg` file, open it, and install that app in your Applications directory too.

 Afterward, run the GordianServer App, and tell it to `Start` Testnet.